 The earliest stage that can be experienced is known as.
 Gingivitis is marked by inflamed or red gums that might bleed after brushing or flossing and can result due to plaque buildup at the gum line.
-Given that this is the first stage of gum disease, it is entirely treatable and can be undone.
+Given that this is the , it is entirely treatable and can be undone.